Info and About

 - Directly used docker containers and azure aks/kubectl cli for kubernetes (k8s) management

-- Azure DevOps use for 2 years, including implementing it, updating all company projects to use it
+- Azure DevOps use for 3 years, including implementing and converting all company projects and deployments to use it (at 3 separate companies)

 - Used C# WinForms and Microsoft Word integration